Skip to main content

 In a docker-compose.yml file, services represent the containers that will be created in the application.

-When you create a new Divio application using one of our quickstart repositories or one of defined application types, it will include a docker-compose.yml file ready for local use, with the services already defined.
+When you create a new Divio application using one of our get started templates, it will include a docker-compose.yml file ready for local use, with the services already defined.

-If you start with a Build your own application type, you will need to assemble the docker-compose.yml file yourself.
+If you start with a blank application, you will need to populate the docker-compose.yml file yourself.
 This is a fairly straightforward process once you know what you are doing.
-Our How to deploy a web application guide includes steps for creating a complete docker-compose.yml file from scratch.
+Our how to deploy a web application guide includes steps for creating a complete docker-compose.yml file from scratch.

 For a working local application, various things need to be defined in the file.
 In a Divio application, there will be a web service, that's built in a container using the Dockerfile.
 There will typically also be a db service, from a standard postgres or other database image.